BOGUS BURDEN 4000 – Description of Project

 NOTE: The pot specified in the BOM is a shorter one and should fit better.

 The panel meter was then connected and mounted.
 For more on the Panel Meter see my project post.

 And we are set.
 (I hope) Apply 12 Volts DC to the supply jack.
 Connect a DC power supply to the input.
 Adjust the pot to the desired current load and Bob I suppose is your uncle.

 The Bogus Burden 4000 Build log is now finished for your enjoyment. 🙂

-If you have and questions please email me.
-This circuit is given on an as is basis.
+If you have any questions please email me.
+This circuit is given on an as-is basis.